hayngrinder808/mypage-to-ics/README.md

 # mypage-to-ics

-Import an Apple MyPage schedule to your calendar via ICS.
+Import an Apple MyPage schedule to your calendar.

+This script generates and downloads an ICS file locally. **No privacy issues!**

+**Compatibility**: This has only been tested with the latest versions of Safari on OS X and iOS.

 ## Installation